tugrul512bit/CudaAcceleratedOgameBattleSimulator/README.md

 # CudaAcceleratedOgameBattleSimulator
-To do thousands of simulations per second for billions of spaceships on multiple GPUs.
+To do: thousands of simulations per second for billions of spaceships on multiple GPUs.

+In development.